jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved.
 You're not beaten.
+You're not being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's problems.
-So you have the same job Douglass did.
+You have the same job Douglass did.
 That means you have to follow majic, become a player god, and evolve humanity past Darth Blockbuster and into the Internet Age.

 One big problem arises.
 Sometimes we feel the wrong majic, and therefore don't see, nevermind fight, Darth Blockbuster and his Death Star.
 Both are concealed when our love of new and interesting technology is co-opted by a very unnnatural, and anti-evolutionary force.
 One I call dark majic.

-## Dark Majic Hides the Death Star
+## Dark Majic Masks

 In Nature there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's, tube TV's to LCD's, is a small change.
-Each product is different technologically, but they do the same job.
-Users are the same cyborgs.
-No new political battles are started with new technology.
+Each product is different technologically, but they do the same job, so there users have the same powers, and are thus the same cyborgs.
+New technology doesn't start a political battle.
 The Death Star isn't fired up so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool; like smartphones.
-New tools solves problems in a new way.
+New tools solve problems in a new way.
 And this is a big deal.

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc-s.png)
 _New technology is continually invented.
 When enough separate technology is invented, a new tools is created._

 Because new tools prompt a question: who controls it?
 After all, whoever does is more powerful.
-While the story of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control them.
+While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control them.
 The people with the old tool fight to retain their power.
-While the inventors and innovators imagine a new society that shares it.
+While the inventors,innovators, and majicians imagine a new society that shares it.

-Darth Blockbuster is ready to use society's rulebook to suppress new tools.
+Darth Blockbuster is willing to use society's rulebook to suppress new tools.
 But lawsuits, firings, lobbying, and other techniques take time and money.
-It's better for the antagnoists if Main Street's love of majic is misdirected for a love of old technology.
-Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
+It's better for the antagnoists if Main Street's love of majic is misdirected for a love of old technology the antagonists control.
+For example, muscle cars today trying to keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 I call these anti-evolution techniques "dark majic."

 In addition to the Death Star of corporate manuals, regulations, government red-tape that drive Main Street bonkers today.
-Darth Blockbuster also has dark.
-Dark majic is the pomp, pagantry, and spectacle that surrounds today's Industrial Age tools, like insurance advertisements, car commercials, auto shows, credit car rewards.
+Darth Blockbuster also uses dark majic against us.
+Dark majic is the pomp, pagantry, and spectacle that surrounds today's Industrial Age tools, like insurance ads, car commercials, auto shows, and credit car rewards.
 This fake majic is a more insidious technique to prevent upgrades.
-It gives people the joy of learning about old technology, but is considered safe.
-But it doesn't threaten the antagonists.
+It gives people the joy of learning about technology, but it doesn't upgrade their cyborogolgy, and thus stalls our society in the game of civilization.

 **Dark majic**: Methods and techniques to keep a person using an old tool.
 Dark majic gives regular people a fake sense of joy and accomplisment, so they don't become player gods.
 A dark majician tricks people into being extras.

 ## Dark Majic by Darth Blockbuster

 I've processed about 10,000 car accident insurance claims.
 Drivers call a call center, adjusters (me) ask them questions to get them back on the road.
+Adjusters aren't nearly as cheap as most people assume—we usually overspent actually.
+The job is mostly asking questions nad filling out paperwork.
+One question showcased how deep our society likes dark majic.

-When I'd ask customers their car's color, I'd often hear something like "it's moonshine blue".
-I'd play around and ask "you sure it wasn't sunrise blue?"
-The customer would replay "No, it's the moonshine."
+When I'd ask customers their car's color, I'd often hear something like "it's midnight summer blue".
+I'd play around and ask "you sure it wasn't winter sunrise blue?"
+The customer would replay "No, it's the midnight summer."

-A chuckle would turn into amazement when I'd ask what the other car's color was.
+A chuckle would turn into amazement when I'd ask what the other car.
 I'd almost always be told "I have no idea."
 It was a pain because my job was to get this information.
 But even though they'd were just in a car accident, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver hit a horse, they'd remember what they hit, but a car?
-Usually I'd input "unknown" and move on.
+Usually I'd have to input "unknown" and move on.

-We think our vehicles are unique and special.
+We think our vehicles are so unique and special.
 It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
 A BMW x5Drive50i, with Phytonic Blue Metallic paint".
 I'm not kidding.
-People would talk like that, while not know a thing about the other car.
+People would talk like that.
+And not know a thing about the other car.

 And that's dark majic.